 - Remove the bowl from the hot water and using either a stand mixer or an electric hand whisk, whisk the egg whites until very thick and voluminous.
 This should take 10 – 15 minutes, and the bowl must go back down to room temperature (Tip: make sure the bowl has cooled, otherwise it will melt the butter when it is added).
 It will look and taste a bit like marshmallow when it’s ready.

-- Add your butter, no more than one tablespoon at a time, waiting to ensure it is fully incorporated before adding more.
+- Add your dairy free butter and Trex, no more than one tablespoon at a time, waiting to ensure it is fully incorporated before adding more.
 This is where it gets tricky – and don’t worry that your meringue will start to deflate!

 - You might find (as I did) that the butter makes the icing very runny.
 Use Whisk-Kid’s tip – put it in the fridge for 15/20 minutes, then try to whip it again.
 Worked like a charm 🙂

 - You might also find that the icing begins to look curdled – don’t worry – just keep whisking and it will all come together.

 - Once all the butter is incorporated, and you’ve kept whisking for a few more minutes, your icing is ready to be flavoured.
 Add the lemon curd, and whisk for another minute or two.

 - You should now have the most glorious buttercream – a buttery, marshmallow-y texture with a lemony flavour.

 - Use a small sharp knife to core out the cakes, add a tsp of lemon curd into the hole, and then put the core of cake back in.